 Dr. Glenn Cummings is the Associate Dean and Director of the Postbaccalaureate Premedical Program at Bryn Mawr College in Pennsylvania.
 We discuss mistakes students make and so much more about postbacs.

-If you’re a nontraditional student, you will certainly get a lot of information from this.
-And even as a traditional student, there will be plenty of information for you as well.
-Also, don’t forget to check out all our other podcasts on MedEd Media Network.
+If you’re a nontraditional student, you will certainly get a lot of information from this episode.
+And even as a traditional student, there will be plenty of information for you.

 One quick thing which we didn’t get to talk about in the interview is if you’re thinking about applying to postbac programs, there is now a centralized application service for postbac programs.
-Not every postbac is participating in yet.
-As you’re doing your research and looking at postbac programs, figure out if they’re taking part in PostBacCAS.
-Or learn if you need to individually apply to that postbac program.
+Not every postbac is participating in it yet.
+As you’re doing your research and looking at postbac programs, figure out if they’re taking part in PostBacCAS or if you need to individually apply to that postbac program.

 [02:21] From PhD in American Literature to the Premed World

-From a PhD in American Literature, Glenn has been a pre-health advisor for seventeen years now.
+Even though he has a PhD in American Literature, Glenn has been a pre-health advisor for seventeen years now.
 And he started for two reasons.
-First was he wasn’t happy with the research he did in graduate school.
+First, was he wasn’t happy with the research he did in graduate school.
 He knew it just wasn’t where he was headed.
-Second, he really wanted to do the advising piece.
+Second, he really wanted to do advising.

-Just as he was finishing his doctorate, he had a job at a small nursing college.
-Then it began to turn into a liberal arts college that was poorly funded.
+Just as he was finishing his doctorate, he had a job at a small nursing college, then a liberal arts college that was poorly funded.
 They didn’t have any system for academic advising.
-He was teaching American literature to older students who have gone back to school after raising families and having careers.
+He was teaching American literature to older students who had gone back to school after raising families and having careers.
 Some were working full time.

-He was at the University of Virginia at that time and the premed advisor of 20 years left.
-Then he was asked to do it on a trial basis to see if he enjoyed it.
-It also included pre-law since he was the director of pre-professional advising at that point.
-Ultimately, he likes the pre-health students the best so he decided to stick with it.
+He was at the University of Virginia at that time, and the premed advisor of 20 years just left.
+He was asked to do it on a trial basis to see if he enjoyed it.
+It also included pre-law advising since he was the overall director of pre-professional advising at that point.
+Ultimately, he liked the pre-health students the best, so he decided to stick with that.

-The other type is where the students have done most, if not all, of the courses in college, but they didn’t do as well as they wanted to.
+- Grade-enhancer programs are for students who have done most, if not all, of the courses in college, but they didn’t do as well as they wanted to.
 So they need to do additional science and enhance their record.

 [07:00] Postbac Right After College: Is It Right or Wrong?

-Many college students, say in their sophomore or junior years, and they’re planning on taking a postbac.
-Is it wrong thinking?
+Many college students are in their sophomore or junior years, and they’re planning on taking a postbac right after college.
+Is that wrong thinking?

-Whether it’s wrong or right, Glenn admits that he doesn’t know.
-But what he sees is the advantage of time where they’re able to think about whether it’s the right decision.
+The advantage these students have is the extra time they’re able to think about whether medical school is the right decision for them.
 However, it’s not in the spirit of what these programs were created for.
-At their institution, Glenn says they still consider students right after college but they’d interview them.
-They would carefully inquire about their interest in medicine.
+At their institution, Glenn says they still consider students right after college, but they interview them.
+They carefully inquire about their interest in medicine.

-Secondly, in some schools, students may not also have a structured advising system.
-At their institution, they’re very involved in the student’s academic success.
-They have one-on-one with students every day, making sure their weaknesses are being addressed.
-They know what their strengths are.
+At some undergraduate institutions, students may not have a structured advising system.
+But at the Bryn Mawr postbac program, they’re very involved in the student’s academic success.
+They have one-on-one advising with students every day, making sure their weaknesses are being addressed.
 They’re essentially guiding them towards academic success.

 [20:45] How They Evaluate Their Students